 - 125 grams of butter

 - Preheat the oven to 350F or 180C.
-Prepare 3 8″ baking pans, put a circle of parchment paper at the bottom and buttered.
+Prepare three 8″ baking pans, put a circle of parchment paper at the bottom, and butter.

-- Beat the egg whites to stiff peaks, reserve.
-Beat the butter with the sugar until it is creamy, add the yolks one by one.
+- Beat the egg whites to stiff peaks and reserve.
+Beat the butter with the sugar until it is creamy, and add the yolks one by one.
 Mixing entirely before adding the next one.
-Add the orange juice, the grated zest and the lemon juice and its zest.
+Add the orange juice, the grated zest, and the lemon juice and its zest.
 Beat until incorporated.
 It will curdle.

-- Add flour and baking powder, mix thoroughly.
+- Add flour and baking powder, and mix thoroughly.

-- Add the whites in 3 additions, incorporate with enveloping movements to conserve the air trapped in the whites.
+- Add the whites in 3 additions, incorporating enveloping movements to conserve the air trapped in the whites.

-- Distribute the batter in the 3 prepared 8″ baking pans.
-You can weight the mixture to make sure that all are equal.
+- Distribute the batter in the three prepared 8″ baking pans.
+You can weigh the mixture to make sure that all are equal.

 - Bake for 25 – 30 minutes until they are golden brown, they have begun to separate from the edge, and when burying a toothpick, it comes out clean.